All Episodes

 All right.

-And it is when you succeed, and you won't succeed all the time at it, but when you succeed, you will feel liberated like you can't believe.
+And you won't succeed all the time at it, but when you succeed, you will feel liberated like you can't believe.

 And it's very simple.

-You are allowing other people, many of whom you don't even know to affect how you feel about yourself.
+You are allowing other people, many of whom you don't even know, to affect how you feel about yourself.

 You are giving so much power to a bunch of people that you have no respect for in the first place.